jongrover/all-google-fonts-ttf-only/README.md

 ## Disclaimer

 I DO NOT OWN THESE FONTS!
-If you want to know the licensing details for each font please refer to the google.fonts.com or the official Google Github repo linked above.
+If you want to know the licensing details for each font please refer to https://fonts.google.com or the official Google Github repo linked above.